 The 10 Newborn Essentials

-Here are the 10 essentials our doula suggested we have on-hand:
+Here are the 10 essentials of our minimalist baby list that our doula suggested we have on-hand:

 - Muslins: we used these large ones and these small ones.